Film / When Good Ghouls Go Bad

 - Red Eyes, Take Warning: Well green eyes in this case as they're made from fireflies, but Curtis Danko gives a good allusion to them

-- Smarter Than You Look: Ryan Kankel is much more eloquent and sneaky than your average Jerk Jock.
+- Smarter Than You Look: Despite being called "Darklord of the Stupid" by Uncle Fred, Ryan Kankel is much more eloquent and sneaky than your average Jerk Jock.

 - Spiritual Successor: ParaNorman can be consider one to this film as they have roughly the same plot.